crossbario/autobahn-js/doc/README.md

 * _templates/side-secondary.html
 * conf.py

+## Keeping changes in sync

 'make copycustom' has bee added, which copies all of the above to the other Autobahn repositories, except for

 * _templates/side-secondary.html
 * conf.py

 which contain content specific to their respective repos.

+** Any future changes to the layout should be made in Autobahn|JS and then synced from here. **